 Our work is significantly different from all other attempts to stabilize magnetrons.
-We are adding material to the inside of the anode structure as shown in Figure 1, that will be able to both phase lock the magnetron as well as adjust its operating frequency with a feedback loop controlling a DC magnetic field.
+We are adding material to the inside of the anode structure as shown in Figure 1, that will be able to both phase lock the magnetron as well as adjust its operating frequency with a feedback loop controlling DC magnetic fields at the YIG rods.

-Figure 1.
-Schematic drawing of the strapped anode structure showing the location of the YIG rods
+Figure 1: Schematic drawing of the strapped anode structure showing the location of the YIG rods.

-TECHNICAL APPRAOCH
+TECHNICAL APPROACH